 “The deleterious effects of fat have been measured in the presence of high carbohydrate.
 A high fat diet in the presence of high carbohydrate is different than a high fat diet in the presence of low carbohydrate.”

 ~Richard Feinman, PhD

-What’s more is that these societies have subsisted on this type of diet for thousands of years without the major health complications that plague many modern civilizations today.
-Famous doctors, researchers, and explorers such as Vilhjalmur Stefansson, Weston A. Price, George Catlin, John Rae, and Frederick Schwatka, have traveled the world to study and live among many hunter gatherer societies and have all observed a common theme among these cultures: their limited carbohydrate consumption along with their absolute reverence for FAT.
+What’s more is that these societies have subsisted on this type of diet for thousands of years without the major health complications that plague most modern civilizations today.
+Famous doctors, researchers, and explorers such as Vilhjalmur Stefansson, Weston A. Price, George Catlin, John Rae, and Frederick Schwatka, have traveled the world to study and live among many hunter gatherer societies and have all observed a common theme among these cultures: their relatively limited carbohydrate consumption along with their absolute reverence for FAT.

 So What Does a Ketogenic Diet Consist of?

-Generally, most people can initiate ketosis by reducing their carbohydrates to 30-50 grams per day (approximately 5-10% of daily calories) while also consuming an adequate amount of protein (which is calculated based upon your body weight and lean muscle mass).
+Generally, most people can initiate ketosis by reducing their carbohydrates to total of 30-50 grams per day (approximately 5-10% of daily calories) while also consuming an adequate amount of protein (which is calculated based upon your gender, body weight, and lean muscle mass).
 It’s essential to keep protein at a moderate level as excess protein on a low-carb diet can get converted into glucose in a process called gluconeogenesis.
 Your protein needs should not be calculated as a percentage of your total calories, but instead should be based on your body weight, total lean mass, and level of physical activity (Check out this awesome keto calculator if you want some help figuring out your own macronutrient ratios).